tonuimartin/FurryFriends/README.md

 ## Contributing

 Contributions to the FurryFriends project are welcome!
-If you find any bugs, issues, or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any bugs, issues, or suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the existing coding style and conventions.

 ## License